 One of the ways we help clients ensure long-term alignment is by creating an ERP center of excellence focused on continuous improvement.

-Now that you know how to maximize benefits realization, you’re probably wondering what type of benefits you should expect.
+Now that you know how to maximize the benefits of ERP, you’re probably wondering what type of benefits you should expect.
 The remainder of this post will discuss some common ERP business benefits and provide advice on how to achieve them.

 How ERP Software Improves Process Integration